 This course is specifically directed at the interests and requirements of practitioners in the construction industry.
 The course deals with legal principles related to various elements which comprise construction contracts and how they should be dealt with in our law.

 Three assignments must be submitted during the course, of which at least 2 must be passed with a 50% pass rate to be eligible for admission to writing the examination.

 Workshops and Seminars:

 The SCL Course is a correspondence course and, as such, there are no formal lectures presented.
-A 1 day workshop will however take place in Johannesburg towards the middle of the year.
-The course fees include the cost of this workshop but exclude travel costs, which costs are for the candidate’s own expense.
+Students must attend a 1-day online workshop towards the middle of the year.

 The course material will only be made available to candidates on proof of full payment.